Anita-P-B/TinyVisionPipeline/README.md

 # 🐉 TinyVisionPipeline
-A simple, modular deep learning pipeline for image classification using PyTorch and the CIFAR-10 dataset.
+A clean, modular deep learning pipeline for image classification using PyTorch and the CIFAR-10 dataset.

 This project serves as a template and demonstration for building a clean computer vision pipeline — from data loading and preprocessing to model training, evaluation, and saving.